fbpx

 If you’re interested in learning more about how land use impacts your daily life — from public transit, walkability, housing affordability, greenspaces, climate, and livelihood — join us at Grow Smart Academy to learn more about these local issues from community experts.

-• Important: This program changes from year to year — so alumni are encouraged to register again.
+• Important: This program changes yearly — so alumni are encouraged to register again.

 Galina Tachieva, DPZ CoDESIGN, award-winning author, urban planner